javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/3-why-this/solution.md

 1. That's a regular object method call.

-2. The same, brackets do not change the order of operations here, the dot is first anyway.
+2. The same, parentheses do not change the order of operations here, the dot is first anyway.

 3. Here we have a more complex call `(expression).method()`.
 The call works as if it were split into two lines: